Sumukhabs/Text-to-speech-in-android/README.md

 # Text-to-speech-in-android
-code for text to speech conversion in android devices.
+## code for text to speech conversion in android devices.
+## note: .apk file is also provided, just install it and run.